JoyfulReaper/MissionControl/README.md

 - Access to the Docker socket is effectively privileged host access.
 Grant it only to a trusted Agent process.
 - Agent protocol endpoints and errors are sanitized before public serialization; local collector logs can contain more operational context and should be protected accordingly.
 - SQLite paths are deployment state.
 Mount or back up Archive, Agent, Dashboard, and GitActivity storage according to the required retention.
+- JetStream storage is deployment state.
+Persist `/data/jetstream`, monitor the 256 MiB stream limit, and account for the configured 7-day retention window when planning recovery and incident investigation.

 ## Current limitations